 The Hillel Athletic Program serves boys and girls in an ever growing 6- elementary school league.
-The program offers a combination of intramural and interscholastic play between schools in the sports of basketball, football, volleyball, soccer and baseball for 4th, 5th, 6th, 7th, and 8th grade students.
+The program offers a combination of intramural and interscholastic play between schools in the sports of basketball and volleyball for 5th-8th grade students.

-All Varsity Boys/Girls games will be played at Yaveh.
+- All Varsity Boys/Girls games will be played at Yavneh.

 - We want to have as much parent involvement as possible.
 The Athletic Department is looking for more parents to become apart of our committees and liaisons that can help with transportation and water/gatorade.

 The Physical Education program incorporates the learning of athletic skills guided by the California State standards with the social emotional awareness and Character Counts focus to develop one's own self ( ie grit and resilience) and the interpersonal skills necessary to develop collaboration and teamwork.